theRomansky/tweet-emotion-analysis/README.md

 - **dance_model_with_emb_text.ipynb**: In this notebook, I implement a fully connected model for classification using text embeddings.
 - **lstm.ipynb**: This notebook contains an LSTM model.

-## Work in Progress
-Please note that this project is not yet complete, and I'm actively working on refining the models and improving classification accuracy.
-Feel free to explore the notebooks and provide feedback or suggestions for improvement.

 ## Feedback
 Your feedback is highly appreciated!
 If you have any questions, suggestions, or contributions, please feel free to reach out.